asherfsullivan/michelin_map/README.md

 As a group we all like high quality food, and are curious about possible relationships between Yelp ratings and Michelin star designations.

 ### Questions
 - Can Yelp data and reviews help predict whether a restaurant has a Michelin star?
-Can we predict the # of Michelin stars a restaurant has by looking at their rating and/or review count from Yelp?
+Can we predict the number of Michelin stars a restaurant has by looking at their rating and/or review count from Yelp?
 - Using machine learning, can we predict which restaurants have gained a Michelin star since 2019?
 Can we predict into the future?

 ## Data